netsec-ethz/rains/design-topologies.md

 ## Tradeoffs

+In general, there is a tradeoff between serving each client from a close by local server or from a larger, high performance and further away server.
+The first approach requires the servers to be locally distributed at many different places close to the clients where as in the second suggestion there are fewer locations with more servers to which a larger group of clients send their queries.
+The advantage of local servers are lower latency due to the shorter network path and possibly many cache hits as clients from the same region speak the same language and will visit similar websites (based on similar interests, events, news, etc.).
+But once a client accesses a lesser known website it is with high probability not in the cache.
+The more centralized servers have larger caches and a much broader range of clients and thus, the probability of having a cache hit will probably be higher.
+Next, we are listing the tradeoffs between the above properties and why they occur.

 - Cost vs Latency: Deploying additional/less servers closer to the clients.
 - Cost vs Scalability: Deploy more/less servers
 - Cost vs Availability: Having more/less redundant servers